 Essential reading: Heart rate zone training with wearables

-Advanced heart rate monitors that are used for performance training such as triathlons or marathons can cost several hundreds of dollars.
-But luckily, heart rate monitoring is fast becoming a standard offering for new fitness devices.
+Heart rate sensors are fast becoming a standard offering for new fitness devices.
 These range from devices that offer 24/7 heart rate monitoring such as Fitbit Charge 3, Vivosmart 4 to those that track heart rate only during training sessions such as the Mio Alpha 2.

 An increasing number of fitness trackers can do more than just track activity.
 Some, for example, sync with your smartphone to provide you with email, text message or social media notifications.
 They can be used to remind you of important events of calendar appointments, too.
 Others offer contactless payments.

 Many wearables also offer some kind of positive feedback often in the form of virtual rewards – called badges, or congratulatory e-mails – when people meet their daily goals.
 Having your hard work acknowledged can make you feel good.
 Some trackers are better at this than others.
 Is this important to you?

 Like this article?
 Subscribe to our monthly newsletter and never miss out!